How to Get Portuguese Citizenship: The Ultimate Guide

 - Have health insurance

 Some of the items mentioned above are not explicitly required by Portuguese law.
-However, in our experience, your inability to fulfill the above criteria may affect your application process.
+However, in our experience, your inability to fulfil the above criteria may affect your application process.

 Portuguese Citizenship by Descent (CBD)